 Muffins, Smoothies, Cookies, Jams, Tea, Dessert with the sweetest fillings, name it you’ll find every single food product (or buy the fruit itself) with strawberry here in Cameron Highlands.
 What’s not to love about strawberries?

-If you would want to see how these yummy fruits are grown then come visit the Strawberry farm and take note, the entrance is free.
-Now if you would want to try picking the berries and having them all to yourself then you may opt to pay for for a certain price for the berries that you will pick.
+If you want to see how these yummy fruits are grown, visit the Strawberry farm and take note that the entrance is free.
+If you want to try picking the berries and having them all to yourself, you may opt to pay a certain price for the berries you will pick.

 Steamboat Dinner photo by Dennis Yip via Flickr Creative Commons